 - Hiking on 5-mile loop trail which intersects with 35 mile stretch of Florida National Scenic Trail

-The cost for use of the camp is a flat fee of $20.00 for the weekend.
+The cost for use of the camp varies dependent on partial rental or the entire camp.
 Reservations are on a first-come basis with limited availability during hunting seasons, so plan ahead.
 (Note: Big Foot is NOT an approved Cub Scout pack camping facility.)

 The gate is next to the Withlacoochee Missionary Baptist Church, 41946 Cumpressco Grade Road, Dade City, FL 33525.
 After your reservation is received and confirmed, you will receive the combination to the gate, the master key to the cabin, and the name and phone number of the Campmaster.
 Be sure to take the key to camp with you.
 Campmaster will meet you at the gate to camp.